lanl-aea/waves/docs/waves_quickstart.rst

 * :ref:`tutorial_solverprep_waves`
 * :ref:`tutorial_simulation_waves`

 These tutorials and this quickstart describe the computational engineering workflow through simulation execution.
-Using a single project configuration file requires `SCons`_ techniques that differ between the quickstart ``SConstruct`` file and the project configuration files, ``SConstruct`` and ``SConscript``, found in the full tutorials.
+This tutorial will use a different working directory than the rest of the core tutorials as both sets of tutorials contain files with identical names.

 ***********
 Environment